scolapicchioni/blazor/Lab05/readme.md

 A **controller** is an object that handles HTTP requests and creates the HTTP response.
 This app will have a single controller.

-### Create the project

-- On the `Solution Explorer`, right click your solution, then select `Add` -> `New Project`.
-- Select the `ASP.NET Core Web Api` project template.
-    - Name the Project `PhotoSharingApplication.WebServices.REST.Photos`
-    - Select `.NET 6.0`
-    - Leave the `Authentication Type` to `None`.
-    - Ensure that the `Configure for Https` checkbox is selected
-    - Do not check `Enable Docker Support`.
-    - Ensure that th `Use controllers` checkbox is selected.
-    - Ensure that `Enable OpenAPI Support` is selected
-    - Click `Create`

 ### Add the Controller

 - In the `Solution Explorer`, right click the `Controllers` folder, select `Add` -> `Controller`